 - Stay informed about current trends: Keep up-to-date with the latest developments in the field of continental studies and regional geography.
 As the world becomes more interconnected, our understanding of continental affiliation is constantly evolving.

-For example, when discussing Egypt, acknowledge its unique position as a transcontinental country.
-Explain that while the majority of its landmass lies in Africa, its Sinai Peninsula is located in Asia.
+Take this: when discussing Egypt, acknowledge its unique position as a transcontinental country.
+Also, explain that while the majority of its landmass lies in Africa, its Sinai Peninsula is located in Asia.
 This nuanced approach will demonstrate your understanding of the complexities involved.

 Similarly, when discussing Turkey, highlight its historical and cultural ties to both Europe and Asia.
 Explain that while the majority of its territory is located in Asia, its European portion, including Istanbul, has played a significant role in its history and identity.